 Adult Drug Court: The Ninth Circuit Court Orange/Osceola Drug Court Program Office (OCDCPO) was started in 2000.
 This is a diversionary program created for nonviolent, felony drug offenders who have admitted guilt.
 It provides for identification, evaluation, case management, and placement of substance abuse offenders into treatment services.
 The drug court judge reviews progress reports and holds biweekly status hearings for the participants.
 Participants who do not comply with the rules appear before the judge for appropriate action (sanctions).
-In fiscal year 2010-2011, there were 767 referrals to OCDCPO in Orange County, of which 616 were referred to the treatment provider for treatment services, 244 were admitted to treatment, 100 were unsuccessful, and 185 graduated from the program.
-In 2011, 128 defendants were accepted into the Adult Felony Drug Court Programs in Osceola County.
-During this period, 59 defendants successfully graduated.
+In fiscal year 2011-2012, there were 591 referrals to OCDCPO in Orange County, of which 347 were referred to a treatment provider for treatment services, 223 were admitted to treatment, 209 were court-ordered, and 153 graduated from the program.
+In 2012, 107 defendants were accepted into the Adult Felony Drug Court Programs in Osceola County.
+During this period, 88 defendants successfully graduated.
 For information about the Osceola County Adult Drug Court Program, call 407-742-2431.
 In Orange County, call 407-836-0501.

 Delinquency Drug Court: When juveniles' illegal behavior is exacerbated by substance abuse, select delinquency cases are referred to a special docket handled by a designated judge.
 The juvenile drug court judge maintains close oversight of each case.
 This program is part of a court initiative that established interagency cooperation focused on developing a judicial-led treatment program.
 The fourphase outpatient model includes an aftercare component.
 Case management personnel make regular school and home visits and require that all participants undergo random urinalysis testing.
 The Juvenile Delinquency Drug Court Program was recognized and honored as a "Mentor Court" by the U.S. Department of Justice, Office of Justice Programs Drug Courts Program Office.
-In Orange County, for fiscal year 2010-2011, 82 juveniles were admitted and 35 were discharged, of which 19 were successful graduates, amounting to a 54% successful completion rate.
-In 2011, 21 defendants were accepted into the Juvenile Drug Court Program in Osceola County.
-During this period, 19 defendants successfully graduated.
-For more information, in Orange County call 407-836-9500 and in Osceola County call 407-742-2518.
+In Orange County, for fiscal year 2011-2012, 78 juveniles were admitted and 31 were successful graduates, amounting to a 40% successful completion rate.
+In 2012, 37 defendants were accepted into the Juvenile Drug Court Program in Osceola County.
+During this period, 17 defendants successfully graduated.
+For information about the Osceola County Juvenile Drug Court Program, call 407-742-2518 In Orange County, call 407-836-9500.

 Family/Dependency Drug Court: The Dependency Drug Court program was launched in Orange County with the goal of reunifying families.
 Dependency Drug Court monitors the progress and compliance of a child's parent who is currently involved in drug use.
 The drug court program coordinator and treatment staff monitor the participant's progress through treatment.
-Participants submit to random urinalyses, at times, as often as 5 times a week.
-The participant attends biweekly hearings before the designated judge to assess their progress.
-In fiscal year 2010-2011, 53 parents were screened for the program and 35 parents were referred to treatment.
-More than 55 children have been impacted while their parents went through the program.
-In Orange County, call 407-836-9500.
+Participants submit to random urinalyses, at times as often as 5 times a week.
+Participants attend biweekly hearings before their designated judge to assess their progress.
+In fiscal year 2011-2012, 15 parents were admitted and 7 successfully graduated from the program.
+More than 75 children were impacted while their parents went through the program.
+For more information, call 407-836-9500.